-Pursuant to the Investment Advisory Agreement, dated January 30, 2015, as amended from time to time (the "Investment Advisory Agreement") made among us, Fairfax and the Portfolio Advisor and our subsidiaries as part of our IPO, Fairfax is required to provide a Chief Executive Officer, Chief Financial Officer and Corporate Secretary to us.
+Pursuant to an administration and investment advisory services agreement dated January 30, 2015, as amended from time to time, including pursuant to an amendment and restatement effective December 31, 2019 (the "Investment Advisory Agreement") made among us, Fairfax and the Portfolio Advisor and our subsidiaries as part of our IPO, Fairfax is required to provide a Chief Executive Officer, Chief Financial Officer and

+Corporate Secretary to us.
 For so long as the Investment Advisory Agreement remains in effect, all compensation paid to our Chief Executive Officer, Chief Financial Officer and Corporate Secretary will be borne by Fairfax.

-In providing its advice and recommendations, the Portfolio Advisor first determines which entity, as between us and our subsidiaries, is best-suited to make such an investment.
+In providing its advice and recommendations, the Portfolio Advisor first determines which entity, as between us and our subsidiaries, is bestsuited to make such an investment.
 In the event that the Portfolio Advisor determines that we are best-suited to make an investment, the Portfolio Advisor will have discretionary authority to negotiate and complete the investment on our behalf.
 If the Portfolio Advisor determines that one of our subsidiaries is best-suited to make the investment, the Portfolio Advisor will provide advice and recommendations relating to such investment to the applicable Board of our subsidiary, at which point the ultimate investment analysis and decision will be made by such Board.
-In connection with the Portfolio Advisor will also provide advice relating to appropriate levels of leverage in respect of such investments.
+In connection with the Portfolio Advisor's advice and recommendations to the Board of our subsidiary with respect to a particular investment, the Portfolio Advisor will also provide advice relating to appropriate levels of leverage in respect of such investments.